herzaparam/telegram-api-arka/README.md

-# Bohdan Developer Coffee-Backend
-Backend for Coffee Application

-## API Documentation
-> You can check Postman API Documentation [Here](https://documenter.getpostman.com/view/13256965/TzCTZkQo)
+# Telegram back end
+Back end repositories for telegram-app.

 ## Application Instalation
 1. Make sure you already have Redis installed on your machine
-2. Clone coffee-shop-backend Repository
+2. Clone telegram-api-arka Repository
 3. Install Required NPM Packages
    > `npm install`
-4. Create database named `coffee-shop` and import `coffee-shop.sql` from this project folder
+4. Create database named `telegram` and import `telegram.sql` from this project folder
 5. Create `.env` files with this value
    > - PORT = (Your backend port number, ex:8080)
    > - HOST = localhost